-In 1527, Turkish armed raid tried unsuccessfully to occupy Devín.
+In 1527, Turkish armed raid tried unsuccessfully to capture Devín.
 Another attack on the castle, this time ended with its capture, was carried out in 1616 by the rebellious vassals of Jan Keglević, and by the army of Gábor Bethlen in 1620 during the anti-Habsburg uprising.
 To protect Devín, the emperor gave it to the magnate Nicholas Pálffy, whose descendants owned the castle until 1932, when it was bought by Slovaks.
 In 1809, the castle was blown up by the Napoleonic army and has been a ruin since then.
 Since 1961, it is available to visitors, but in the 1980s part of castle was closed for political reasons.
 The border with Austria runs just behind the castle rock and the communist authorities were afraid that someone might try to escape.

-In the fifteenth century, Nicholas Garay expanded the east outer bailey (middle castle) which was surrounded by its own defensive walls and secured with a ditch.
+In the fifteenth century, Nicholas Garay expanded the east middle ward, which was surrounded by its own defensive walls and secured with a ditch.
 In its south-eastern corner part a gothic palace called Garayan was built, which had a ground floor and two upper floors.
 The rooms had flat, beam ceilings, and some were warmed by the fireplaces.
 Next to the palace, on its west side was a semicircular tower, open from the inside, and the palace itself was probably separated from the outer bailey for greater security.
 Perhaps its eastern, rounded part also served as a tower, protecting the palace from the rocks at the ditch side.
-The gate to the middle castle was placed on the north side.
+The gate to the middle ward was placed on the north side.
 A semicircular tower and a foregate preceded it.
 A wooden bridge led over the dug in the slope ditch.
 Nicholas Garay also solved the problem of supplying the castle with water, previously relying on an old rainwater tank.
 In the courtyard of the middle castle, in its lowest place, he ordered to carve into the rock a 55-meter deep well.

-The expansion of the lower castle probably began around the mid-15th century during the time of Ladislav Garay.
+The expansion of the lower ward probably began around the mid-15th century during the time of Ladislav Garay.
 The construction of a stone defensive wall began then, however, due to the excessive costs of works and the large area to be fortified, an old earth rampart from the times of the Great Moravia still functioned on a large part of the site.
 The entrance to the lower castle led through the western Moravian Gate, north gate and south-east gate.
 They were all protected by two semiround towers, built in the mid-15th century.
 Economic facilities have been arranged in the lower castle.